Marc Overmars: Style of play

 A diminutive footballer, Overmars in his prime was described as "the archetypal winger", whose speed, vision, two-footedness and dribbling ability meant he was able to get the better of most defenders and either score or assist goals.
 Indeed, pace and acceleration was an important part of his game and reflective of his nicknames "TGV" and "Roadrunner".
-Former teammate Petit said his strength lay "... in pushing the ball beyond his marker and darting past him into space to deliver crosses".
+Former teammate Emmanuel Petit said his strength lay "... in pushing the ball beyond his marker and darting past him into space to deliver crosses".
 Former defender Gary Neville opined that Overmars was the best winger he came up against in his time at Manchester United, not least because of his versatility, which was exemplified by Overmars's ability to play on both the left and the right wing, despite being naturally right footed.

 Football pundit Alan Hansen believed Overmars benefited from a "strange feature of the modern English game" – defenders backing off and allowing him to run until he was in a shooting position.
 Despite his talent, Overmars was also known to be injury-prone throughout his career.

 Post-football career

 In February 2005, Overmars became a shareholder of Go Ahead Eagles.
 Two months later, he joined the club's supervisory board to deal with technical matters.
 Hans de Vroome, chairman of Go Ahead Eagles, said he was "more than satisfied" with Overmars' arrival, adding, "The board needs someone with a solid football background."

 In 2011, Overmars took up a position as youth coach of Ajax for one day per week.
 At the end of the 2011–12 season, Overmars left his post at Go Ahead Eagles.
 He said, "I have been active on a voluntary basis at the club for seven years.
 That's a big time in my life."
 The club's disappointing league form "accelerated" his decision.

 Overmars became director of football at Ajax in July 2012.
 He resigned from his position at Ajax on 6 February 2022 after admitting to sending a series of inappropriate messages to female colleagues.
 Among other things, he had sent photos of his genitals to at least one employee.

-On 21 March 2022 he is presented as Director of Football by Royal Antwerp, causing the withdrawal of four sponsors of the club the same week.
+On 21 March 2022 he was presented as Director of Football by Royal Antwerp, causing the withdrawal of four sponsors of the club the same week.

+On 10 January 2024 Overmars was banned for 1 year by FIFA from world football for his inappropriate behaviour.

+"An independent sports tribunal last year banned Overmars from any position in Dutch football for two years over the incidents, with one year suspended.
+The KNVB then asked Fifa to turn the domestic suspension into a global one.
+“We have a duty to report this sanction to Fifa’s disciplinary committee ... which has decided to take over the suspension as of 16 November 2023,” the KNVB said."